ballerina-platform/nballerina/README.md

 Section 4 of the above paper has a description of the algorithms.

-There is also a very useful tutorial by Andrew M. Kent:
+There is also a tutorial by Andrew M. Kent, which is great for getting started:

 [Down and Dirty with Semantic Set-theoretic Types (a tutorial)](https://pnwamk.github.io/sst-tutorial/)